Are Gwen Stefani And Blake Shelton Headed For An Engagement On ‘The Voice’?

 Months ago, a source claimed a Gwen Stefani engagement could happen at any moment.

-“They are not engaged yet,” a source close to Gwen Stefani confirmed to People Magazine last year.
+“They are not engaged yet,” a source close to Gwen Stefani confirmed to People magazine last year.
 “Everyone is expecting it to happen at some point, though.
 It seems the timing [for an engagement] just hasn’t been right, but Gwen is very, very happy with Blake.
 She always acts giddy when she talks about Blake.”

 “There are no immediate plans for their future, but it’s a serious relationship,” the source added.
 “Their relationship is almost too good to be true.
 They are very much alike and really have a very special relationship.
 All the things that need to work out for two people to merge lives have worked out.”

-Gwen Stefani and Blake Shelton have been quit busy with their careers in recent months and now, as they both continue to perform shows around the country, they are continuing to film the 12th season of The Voice with their co-stars Alicia Keys and Adam Levine.
+Gwen Stefani and Blake Shelton have been quite busy with their careers in recent months and now, as they both continue to perform shows around the country, they are continuing to film the 12th season of The Voice with their co-stars Alicia Keys and Adam Levine.

-Also last year, an Us Weekly source claimed Gwen Stefani and Blake Shelton had met with vendors and were “starting to finalize” wedding arrangements.
+Also last year, a Us Weekly source claimed Gwen Stefani and Blake Shelton had met with vendors and were “starting to finalize” wedding arrangements.

 “Sometimes to be woken up again in life, you need to go through some really bad, hard times,” Gwen Stefani told Glamour magazine for their December 2016 issue.
 “I feel like I got woken up this year.”